BT Group plc – Annual report – 31 March 2025

 On inception of the contract we identify a “performance obligation” for each of the distinct goods or services we have promised to provide to the customer.
 The consideration specified in the contract with the customer is allocated to each performance obligation identified based on their relative standalone selling prices, and is recognised as revenue as they are satisfied.

 The table below summarises the performance obligations we have identified for our major service lines and provides information on the timing of when they are satisfied and the related revenue recognition policy.
-Also detailed in this note is revenue expected to be recognised in future periods for contracts in place at 31 March 2022 that contain unsatisfied performance obligations.
+Also detailed in this note is revenue expected to be recognised in future periods for contracts in place at 31 March 2025 that contain unsatisfied performance obligations.

 We are applying the practical expedient to recognise revenue “as-invoiced” for certain fixed access and mobile subscription services revenues.
 Where we have a right to invoice at an amount that directly corresponds with performance to date, we recognise revenue at that amount.
 We have also adopted the practical expedient not to calculate the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied for these contracts.

-We do not have any material obligations in respect of returns, refunds or warranties.
-Where we act as an agent in a transaction, such as insurance services offered, we recognise commission net of directly attributable costs.
-Where the actual and estimated costs to completion of the contract exceed the estimated revenue, a loss is recognised immediately.
+Where we act as an agent in a transaction, such as certain insurance services offered, we recognise commission net of directly attributable costs.

-We exercise judgement in assessing whether the initial set-up, transition and transformation phases of long-term contracts are distinct from the other services to be delivered under the contract and therefore represent distinct performance obligations.
+We exercise judgement in assessing whether the initial set-up, transition and transformation phases of long-term contracts are distinct from the other services to be delivered under the contract and therefore represent separate performance obligations.
 This determines whether revenue is recognised in the early stages of the contract, or deferred until delivery of the other services promised in the contract begins.

 We recognise immediately the entire estimated loss for a contract when we have evidence that the contract is unprofitable.
-If these estimates indicate that any contract will be less profitable than previously forecast, contract assets may have to be written down to the extent they are no longer considered to be fully recoverable.
+If these estimates indicate that a contract will be less profitable than previously forecast, contract assets may have to be written down to the extent they are no longer considered to be fully recoverable.
 We perform ongoing profitability reviews of our contracts in order to determine whether the latest estimates are appropriate.
 Key factors reviewed include:

 - Our ability to achieve key contract milestones connected with the transition, development, transformation and deployment phases for customer contracts.